Getting Started with Syncfusion® React Components in Preact

 | TypeScript

-—3.
-Then configure the project as below for this article.
+—Step 3: Configure project options - Configure the project as shown below for this article.

 T Preact - Fast 3kB alternative to React with the same modern API